danielharrell/SumLect2015/Lost_Idea_LA.md

 I think, means showing that there is something learned in liberal education, which would otherwise go unlearned.
 To show, in short, that liberal education has a subject-matter.
-Or in a word: content.
+Or, in a word: content.

 But what then *is* this content?
 What should we say is learned in a liberal education alone?
 This is the harder